Supporting Children and Youth in Appalachia

 Prevention

-Community Youth Outreach is a strong alternative to the persuasion of gangs and delinquent behavior.
+Community Youth Outreach is a strong alternative to the persuasion of delinquent behavior.
 We support programs that provide positive influences and create opportunities for at-risk youth.

 Summer campers